 Inbound marketing through blog posts, white papers, ebooks and social media, on the other hand, can sustain itself.
 It only has to be written once and put up once, and people can download it over and over.
 The content created for inbound marketing campaigns is a durable digital asses that generate leads for years.

 Again with the trade show example, traditional advertising takes longer to plan and execute.
 Trade shows are typically a week long and take time to transport, set up, and tear down.
 This requires manual labor.

-While some parts of inbound like content generation can’t be automated, many parts can be automated to save time.
+While some parts of inbound like content generation can’t be automated, many parts can be automated to prevent efficiency issues.